Divensky/chrome-extension/Readme.md

 # Welcome to this Chrome extension!

-This Chrome extension is designed to address user retention challenges and demonstrate features that help enhance user experience and tailor the extension's functionality to the specific needs of a user.
+This Chrome extension is designed to demonstrate features that help enhance user experience and address user retention challenges.

 ## Overview

-**Word Count and Reading Time Estimation:** This extension comes into action when the user is browsing technical documentation on MDN reference pages.
+**Word Count and Reading Time Estimation:** This extension comes into action when the user is browsing web pages as listed in the Options.
 It calculates the word count on a page and adds a snippet with an estimation of the reading time.

 ![Reading Time](./images/reading-time-snippet_cropped.png)